 The BAD will seek funding and a generic contract with the pharmaceutical companies whose products are being monitored.
 The University of Manchester will be the sponsor of the study.
-BAD will have ownership of the data.
-The project will be steered by a steering group and data monitoring and ethics committee (DMC) under the auspices of the BAD and will operate independently from direct industry involvement.
-The manufacturer of a product will have access to aggregated data from subjects exposed to their product but not to named individual data.
+The project will be steered by a steering group, DMC and ethics committee under the auspices of the BAD and will operate independently from direct industry involvement..